Skip to content

 This is post number 5 of 6 in a series covering my 5 weeks in Greece, Istanbul and Italy.
 The other posts are linked at the bottom of this post.

-Florence has always been one of my favorite stops when in Italy, even before we had an Untour there, even before I started working at UnTours.
+Florence has always been one of my favorite stops when in Italy, even before we had an UnTour there, even before I started working at UnTours.
 Its beauty, art, architecture and life are compared to no other city in Italy or elsewhere.
 There is constant movement, always something “on,” always something new.
 And though this was a brief, three-day stop for me, I had a lot to see and do, as usual.

 I arrived on a Thursday, but due to my appointments in Siena that morning, I missed orientation in Florence.
 Not to fret, I was meeting the group later that evening for the UnTours’ sponsored dinner and arts’ crawl.
 The afternoon I spent settling in and meeting with Mary Jane to discuss business and personal life over a lovely little lunch in her backyard.